AndiWawanK/RNSplash/README.md

 import React, { useEffect } from 'react'; // add this. import SplashScreen from 'react-native-splash-screen' //add this.

-export public function App extends Component{
+export default class App extends React.Component{
     // add this.
     useEffect(() => {
         SplashScreen.hide();